-A property's Flood Factor considers the risk from four major types of flooding: high intensity rainfall, overflowing rivers, high tides, and coastal storm surge.
+A property's Flood Factor considers the risk from four major types of flooding: high-intensity rainfall, overflowing rivers, high tides, and coastal storm surges.

 Flood Factor® scores are derived from the First Street Foundation Flood Model.
 The Flood Model allows for the understanding of risk from multiple types of flood events.
-Because a property can be impacted by more than one flood type, the model accounts for risk from multiple sources.
-A home located near a river and in an area where high intensity rainfall is expected to increase due to climate change, would be at risk from both high intensity rainfall and overflowing rivers and streams.
+Because the property can be impacted by more than one flood type, the model accounts for risk from multiple sources.
+A home located near a river and in an area where high-intensity rainfall is expected to increase due to climate change would be at risk from both high-intensity rainfall and overflowing rivers and streams.
 Because these different flood types are often interconnected, they are first analyzed independently, then “coupled” together where appropriate.

 What causes a flood?

-There are four major types of flooding: 1) high intensity rainfall, 2) overflowing rivers and streams, 3) high tides, and 4) storm surge.
-The Flood Model considers risk of flooding from all four sources and forecasts how risk may change over time due to changes in the environment.
+There are four major types of flooding: 1) high-intensity rainfall, 2) overflowing rivers and streams, 3) high tides, and 4) storm surge.
+The Flood Model considers the risk of flooding from all four sources and forecasts how risk may change over time due to changes in the environment.

-High intensity rainfall causes flooding when an area’s sewage system and draining canals lack the necessary capacity to drain away the amount of rain that falls.
+High-intensity rainfall causes flooding when an area’s sewage system and draining canals lack the necessary capacity to drain away the amount of rain that falls.
 Urban areas are particularly susceptible because there is little open soil that can store water.
-Flooding from extreme rain events are directly incorporated into the Flood Model through an analysis of historic rainfall levels and changing environmental factors leading to increases, and potentially decreases, in extreme rain events.
+Flooding from extreme rain events is directly incorporated into the Flood Model through an analysis of historic rainfall levels and changing environmental factors leading to increases, and potentially decreases, in extreme rain events.

 Extreme rain events are increasing

 As the atmosphere warms, there is more evaporation and more water available for rain, which contributes to changing weather patterns and flood risks.
 Extreme rain events are increasing in duration, intensity, and frequency, which causes more urban and flash floods.